Milan–San Remo: Proposed changes

 Milan–San Remo has had few significant course changes since its first edition, and organizers have made it a matter of honour to stay true to the original intent.

-The last change to the course was the inclusion of Le Manie, in 2008.
+In 2008, the Le Manie climb was added to the route.
 In September 2013, organiser RCS Sport announced the race would include the Pompeiana climb between the Cipressa and Poggio.
 To keep the race at a reasonable distance, it would exclude Le Manie.
 The Pompeiana, named after the village the road passes, climbs five kilometres with a 13% maximum gradient, and would therefore be the most difficult climb in the race finale.
 The proposed route was reversed just weeks before the race in March 2014, when the Pompeiana had been damaged by recent landslides, making it too dangerous for a cycling race to pass.
 Hence the race was re-routed and made more traditional and sprinter-friendly.
 This led to a number of sprinters, who had earlier ruled themselves out due to the addition of the extra climb, including Mark Cavendish, declaring their interest in riding again.

 In 2015, the climb of Le Manie was cut from the race, and neither was the Pompeiana included in the trajectory.
 With this pre-2008 route, race organizers stated they want to respect the race's traditional course.

+In 2023, the start of the race moved to Abbiategrasso.
+In 2024, the race underwent notable route changes, notably featuring a new start destination in Pavia, located just outside of Milan.

 2020 edition

-The 2020 edition, already extraordinary in being held in the midst of summer, followed an utterly new route.
-This was due to the extraordinary conditions determined first by the pandemics, and then by the sudden refusal, just a few weeks before the race, by the mayors of several seaside town to let the race pass through the coastal highway, or "Via Aurelia", heavily engaged by tourist traffic in August whereas it is much less suffocated by it in March, the usual racing time.
+The 2020 edition, already extraordinary in being held in the midst of summer, followed a new route.
+This was due to the extraordinary conditions determined first by the COVID-19 pandemic, and then by the sudden refusal, just a few weeks before the race, by the mayors of several seaside town to let the race pass through the coastal highway, or "Via Aurelia", heavily engaged by tourist traffic in August whereas it is much less suffocated by it in March, the usual racing time.
 The race ended up being 306 km long, with a heavy detour through the Langhe hills and the Tanaro river valley before reaching the western Ligurian coast through the Col di Nava pass and the Colle San Bartolomeo tunnel, only reaching the usual route at Imperia.